conekta/conekta-.net/docs/ShippingContactsApi.md

 Create a shipping contacts

-Gets a customer resource that corresponds to a customer ID.
+Create a shipping contacts for a customer.

 ### Example
 ```csharp